spec-first/connexion/docs/exceptions.rst

 Examples of Custom Rendering Exceptions
 ---------------------------------------
-To custom render an exception when you boot your connexion application you can hook into a custom exception and render it in some sort of custom format.
+To custom render an exception when you boot your especifico application you can hook into a custom exception and render it in some sort of custom format.
 For example

 .. code-block:: python

     from flask import Response
-    import connexion
+    import especifico
-    from connexion.exceptions import OAuthResponseProblem
+    from especifico.exceptions import OAuthResponseProblem

     def render_unauthorized(exception):
         return Response(response=json.dumps({'error': 'There is an error in the oAuth token supplied'}), status=401, mimetype="application/json")

-    app = connexion.FlaskApp(__name__, specification_dir='./../swagger/', debug=False, swagger_ui=False)
+    app = especifico.FlaskApp(__name__, specification_dir='./../swagger/', debug=False, swagger_ui=False)
     app.add_error_handler(OAuthResponseProblem, render_unauthorized)

 Custom Exceptions
 -----------------
-There are several exception types in connexion that contain extra information to help you render appropriate messages to your user beyond the default description and status code:
+There are several exception types in especifico that contain extra information to help you render appropriate messages to your user beyond the default description and status code:

 OAuthProblem